 Diabetic Skin Conditions

 Everyone knows about the major long- and short-term complications of diabetes.
-But when I first got my insulin pump, I discovered what many of my patients (I'm a psychologist) were aware of, and that is that skin conditions often come with having diabetes.
+But what many newly diagnosed patients might not realize, is that skin conditions often come with having diabetes.

 Skin Conditions that Can Affect People with Diabetes